gini/gini-mobile-android/merchant-sdk/sdk/src/doc/source/data-safety.rst

    * - App info and performance
      - 🔴 Gini Merchant SDK doesn't collect crash logs or diagnostics.
    * - Device or other IDs
-     - 🟢 Gini Merchant SDK collects **anonymous user IDs** which are generated random IDs and unique to app installations.
+     - ℹ️ Gini Merchant SDK may collect **anonymous user IDs** which are generated random IDs and unique to app installations, provided you didn't override authentication.

 Data usage and handling
 -----------------------